jirevwe/Flux/README.md

 # Flux
+Avoid the waves and pass through the blue lines...
 ## Target Platform
 Android
 ## Platform Version
-version >= API 15 (4.0.3 Upward)
+version >= API 15
 ## Description
 - A game about an electron in a magnetic world...
 - A game of patience...
 - A game of patterns...
 - FLUX.........................
 - Use your avatar (an electron) to navigate the edges of magnetic influence
-- Pass through all blue lines to unlock the portal.
+- Pass through all lines to unlock the portal.
 - The portal takes you to another level